Beverley Randolph: Career

-Randolph was educated at The College of William and Mary and married Martha Cocke in 1775.
-He served in the militia during the American Revolutionary War, was a member of the Virginia Assembly, and was a member of the Virginia House of Delegates from 1777 to 1780.
+Randolph led the Cumberland County militia during the American Revolutionary War.

+Cumberland County voters elected him as their (part-time) representative to the Virginia House of Delegates and both failed to and did re-elected him twice, so he served three of the four sessions between 1777 and 1780.
+In 1787, he was chosen president of the Executive Council of Virginia.
 When George Wythe withdrew from the Philadelphia Convention of 1787, George Mason suggested that Randolph (who happened to be in Philadelphia at the time) be appointed in his place.
-The Council and governor decided that in light of the abilities of Virginia's remaining delegates, Wythe did not need to be replaced.
+However, the Council and governor decided that in light of the abilities of Virginia's remaining delegates, Wythe did not need to be replaced.

 Randolph was elected Governor of Virginia in 1788, the first to be elected after Virginia ratified the United States Constitution.
-He died on his farm near Green Creek in Cumberland County, Virginia.
+Issues which challenged his administration included the boundary and relations between Virginia and Pennsylvania, as well as depredations by native Americans.
+Although the normal term was three years, he was nearly challenged in 1790, when Benjamin Harrison was nominated for the office but withdrew his candidacy.
+Randolph later ran again for governor in 1796, but lost to James Wood.